This post contains affiliate links and I may earn a commission if you make a purchase.

 This can get you some brilliant discounts, free items and even payment from these companies.
 If you do well out of this, you can agree to a commission on items sold that have been featured on your site.

 Don’t have a blog?
 It’s not hard to create a blog of your own.

 Once you have a popular site, the advertisers will come to you.
 So be sure to create a contact us page to receive advertising offers.

 Host an online garage sale

 The next step is to get to selling! eBay is still the golden standard, or the Amazon marketplace can be great for old books and media.
-Your profits won’t be much though because they charge a commission and then there’s shipping fees to consider.
+Your profits won’t be much, though, because they charge a commission, and then there are shipping fees to consider.